 Let's say you have a great piece of video content.
 Just uploading it to YouTube and hoping that it is found isn't going to work.

 Whether it is a video, an infographic, a how-to guide, or any other form of content, businesses need to get the word out.
 This can be done by sharing the content on social media websites, with industry bloggers, journalists, on content directories and with customers themselves.

 The bottom line here is that when you publish a piece of great content, you need to link to it from every social media site possible, to ensure that everyone in your network is aware of it.
 It should also be mentioned in press releases, forums and on industry blog.
 This is the best way to ensure that your great content doesn't go unnoticed.

-Copyright 2011 dzine it, Inc. website development All rights reserved.
+Copyright 2011 dzine it, Inc. All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.